Dynamic-Capital/Dynamic-Capital/docs/dexscreener-api-reference.md

 | DEX data (pairs, search, token snapshots) | 300 requests per minute |

 Exponential backoff is recommended if you receive HTTP `429 Too Many Requests` responses.

+## Error Handling

+The API returns conventional HTTP status codes:

+- `200` range signals a successful response.
+- `400` range indicates malformed requests (for example, invalid `chainId` values).
+- `404` is returned when a requested token or pair cannot be found.
+- `429` indicates a rate-limit violation—back off and retry after a short delay.
+- `500` range reflects transient server errors.
+Implement retries with jitter for resiliency.

+Responses may include additional metadata such as `message` or `errors` fields when an error occurs; log these details for observability.

 ## Endpoints